graduenz/whoof-go-gin/README.md

 # whoof-go-gin

-Whoof API implementation with Go & Gin.
+Whoof API implementation in Go, using Gin.